|

 her parents in Newport News, she was

-assigned to do Red Cross disaster relief in
+assigned to Red Cross disaster relief in

 Murfreesboro, Tenn.
 In Jun.
 1948